Foux Foundation

 Success Rates

 Specific success rates are not published.
-Given that the Foundation made significant grants (£216,566 across multiple organizations in 2023-24), but only responds to successful applicants due to volume, competition appears to be significant.
+Given that the Foundation made significant grants (£216,566 across multiple organisations in the year ending 5 April 2023), competition appears to be significant.

 Reapplication Policy